FirebaseExtended/make-it-so-angular/README.md

 # Make It So

-Welcome to the _Make It So_ sample app, an AI-powered web app for to-do lists.
+Welcome to the _Make It So_ sample app, an AI-powered web app for to-do lists!
 It's an [Angular](https://angular.io/) app built using the Gemini API and Firebase.

 The [Gemini API](https://ai.google.dev/gemini-api) gives you access to Google's latest generative AI models – the Gemini family of multimodal models.
 This _Make It So_ web app